 “While several studies have identified genetic, [blood], and cellular factors that might be associated with treatment response in psoriatic disease, more research is needed to confirm [if these markers work well enough].”

-The experts were hopeful that a cure may someday be available, but they emphasized that there is still a lot that we need to understand before we can reach that point.
+The health experts were hopeful that a cure may someday be available.
+However, they emphasized that there is still a lot that we need to understand before we can reach that point.

 “Ideally, a cure is the ultimate goal; hopefully we can get there,” Dr. Kavanaugh said.
 “But PsA, like many autoimmune diseases, is incredibly complicated.”